owntone/owntone-server/docs/advanced/outputs-alsa.md

 OwnTone can support a single ALSA device or multiple ALSA devices.

 ```
-# example audio section for server for a single soundcard
+# example audio section for server for a single sound card
 audio {
     nickname = "Computer"
     type = "alsa"